giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 User access is provided to you over the Giant Swarm API.
 Network access to the API endpoint is usually whitelisted to a certain range of IP addresses but it can also be configured to work over VPN.
-Later case follows the security principles of the general VPN connection schema shown above under [admin access](#admin-access).
+Later case follows the security principles of the general VPN connection schema shown above under [admin access](#admin-access), where the connection to API residing in the cluster can be established only via your configured VPN.

 ### Kubernetes API